 - Simplicity.
 We learn there is one problem, one solution, and one decision to make.

 - We learn nothing external can affect us unless we choose it.

 - We recognize the true purpose for all relationships is healing the mind.

-- We learn to see the world as a classroom for awakening instead of a prison house or playground.
+- We learn to see the world as a classroom for awakening instead of a prison house.